 You can also stuff your favorite winter squash with it.
 See the directions for that variation below.

 No one would notice because this is a traditional recipe – I love it when I can do that! — but the stuffing is also safe for gluten sensitivity, gluten intolerance or celiac disease (and it’s casein-free and vegetarian, if you want).

-2 Cups Crusty Whole-Grain Cornbread, baked, cooled and cut into 1/4″ cubes, or crumbled
+- 2 Cups Crusty Whole-Grain Cornbread, baked, cooled and cut into 1/4″ cubes, or crumbled (or your favorite recipe)

 Preheat the oven to 350 degrees F.

 Cut, mince or chop the vegetables and seasonings you are using.

 In a medium skillet, melt the butter, margarine or oil over medium heat and saute the parsley, onion, celery and mushrooms until just tender.